How quickly should I pay off my mortgage?

 It is also useful to understand that in this area the Germans do it differently.
-While in most countries around the world the standard pay-back period is fixed at a number of years, notably 30 years, in Germany they use the so-called Tilgung approach.
+While in most countries around the world the standard pay-back period is fixed at a number of years, notably 30 years, in Germany, they use the so-called "Tilgung" approach.
 You choose what percentage of the mortgage you want to pay back, starting the first year.
-If you choose a repayment rate of 3,00 %, you would pay back 3% of the mortgage the first year.
-The second year your pay-back would be slightly higher than 3% as your interest payments have declined a little (as your mortgage is lower).
-So with a repayment rate of 3,00 %, you may pay-off your loan in about 30 years.
+If you choose a repayment rate of 3%, you would pay back 3% of the mortgage the first year.
+In the second year, your payback would be slightly higher than 3% as your interest payments have declined a little (as your mortgage is lower).
+So with a repayment rate of 3%, you may pay off your loan in about 30 years.

 Does it make sense to choose such a high repayment rate?
-Interestingly in Germany interest rates barely increase if you reduce your repayment rate.
-So if your income is the constraining factor in determining how much house you can afford, but you have good prospects for income growth, then by all means, choose a lower repayment rate.
-Then over time you pay-off quicker if your income allows you.
+Interestingly, in Germany, interest rates barely increase if you reduce your repayment rate.
+So if your income is the constraining factor in determining how much house you can afford, but you have good prospects for income growth, then, by all means, choose a lower repayment rate.
+Then, over time, you pay it off faster as your income allows.

 Indeed, you could pay off quicker making use of the so-called "Sondertilgung".
 Nearly every mortgage in Germany includes that option.
 You can also select a quicker pay-off when you refinance your mortgage and your income has grown.
 Count on refinancing your mortgage at least once if you stay in your house for a long time, as a 10 year fixed rate is often the best option.